10 Surprising Reasons Why Some Dogs Are Poop Eaters

 Start with Whole, Fresh, Human-Grade Food

 JustFoodForDogs is a pioneer in the fresh pet food industry.
-They offer whole-food, human-grade meals that are designed (and scientifically proven) for superior nutrient absorption.
+Our human-grade meals are designed (and scientifically proven) for superior nutrient absorption.
 That may help prevent coprophagia as well as a whole host of other problems.

-Moreover, their meals are proven to be more digestible and to promote immune system health.
-While their meals are designed to be nutritionally balanced, they also offer high-quality supplements for dogs that need a little more nutritional support.
+Moreover, our meals are scientifically proven to be more digestible and to promote immune system health.
+We also offer high-quality supplements for dogs that need a little more nutritional support.